Active Substance: enzalutamide

 What are the risks associated with Xtandi?

 The most common side effects with Xtandi (which may affect more than 1 in 10 people) are tiredness, headache, hot flushes and hypertension (high blood pressure).
-Seizures (fits) occur in 4 patients in 1,000.
+Other important side effects include falls, fractures, cognitive disorder (problems with thinking, learning and memory), and neutropenia (low levels of neutrophils, a type of white blood cells).
+In addition, seizures (fits) can occur in around 5 patients in 1,000.
 For the full list of all side effects reported with Xtandi, see the package leaflet.

 Xtandi is not for use in women and must not be given to women who are or who may be pregnant.
 For the full list of restrictions, see the package leaflet.